C103: "West Cork Today"

-In what proved a controversial development in April 2009, C103 cancelled the popular show without warning, merging it with Patricia Messenger's "North Cork Today" to become the new county-wide "Cork Today" presented from the main C103 studios in Mallow by Patricia, with David being left go.

-Protesters claimed that 'West Cork Today' had been one of the very few radio programmes serving the needs and addressing the issues of people in the far South-West.
+In what proved a controversial development in April 2009, C103 cancelled the "West Cork Today" show without warning, merging it with Patricia Messenger's "North Cork Today" to become a county-wide show titled "Cork Today" and presented from the main C103 studios in Mallow.
+People dissatisfied with the change stated that 'West Cork Today' had been one of the very few radio programmes serving the needs and addressing the issues of people in the far South-West.

 From then until the November 2009 flood damage of the Bandon studio, the only remaining regular programmes specifically for the West Cork region were the "Saturday Sports Preview" on Saturday mornings, and Tim Coughlan's 'Irish Sunday' show on Sundays from 10 am until 2 pm.
 Occasionally there has been also separate GAA sports coverage on C103 West Cork.

 Other output from the Bandon studio was broadcast county-wide: